sunfishstanford/sunfishstanford.github.io/_posts/2022-12-12-Optics_renaissance.md

 title: "An Optics Renaissance"
 ---

-If you look around at the most important sectors and emerging themes in Tech, of course AI keeps coming up.
+If you look around at the most important sectors and  themes in Tech, of course AI keeps coming up.
 But look a little closer, and you'll see that optics is also one of the most foundational technologies.
 A fun (and far from exhaustive) list:

 - Fiber optics: this is what powers communications across the internet, inside datacenters, etc.
 - Semiconductors: powers everything in Tech, and fabricated using the most advanced optics (extreme ultraviolet lithography) on the planet